chickensoft-games/go_dot_dep/README.md

  In `Loaded()`, dependent nodes are guaranteed to be able to access their dependency values.
 Below is a complete example.

- > What about performance?
-Dependency resolution runs in `O(n)` for each dependency that is resolved on a node.
-Once a node has found a provider for its dependency, further access is `O(1)` (instantaneous).
- >
- > In general, avoid nesting nodes too far away their providers.
-If needed, you can create a provider lower in your scene tree above many nodes which need a dependency.
-This provider can depend on a value provided above it and provide it to its descendants, drastically shortening the length of the tree that must be searched for its descendants to resolve their dependencies.

 ```csharp
 public class DependentNode : Node, IDependent {
   // As long as there's a node which implements IProvider<MyObject> above us,